Image Hashing via Cross-View Code Alignment in the Age of Foundation Models: Experiments

 \textbf{Experiment 4.2.1:} We train HashCoder on ImageNet-1k via LoRA for multiple bit lengths (16, 32, 64) and evaluate the transfer of these hash codes to CIFAR10, FLICKR25K, COCO, NUS-WIDE, and ImageNet100 without any additional training.
 Both unsupervised and supervised fine-tuning settings are considered (Table~\ref{tab:loraft_transfer}).

-\textbf{Findings 4.2.1:} HashCoder trained on ImageNet-1k transfers effectively to all downstream datasets, with only minor drops compared to dataset-specific fine-tuning (Table~\ref{tab:loraft_hashing_nosotasetails}).
+\textbf{Findings 4.2.1:} HashCoder trained on ImageNet-1k transfers effectively to all downstream datasets, with only minor drops in performance compared to the original continuous representations.
 This holds for both unsupervised and supervised hashing, showing that cross-view code alignment produces semantically rich codes that generalize well across datasets.